 “I find marketers are often looking at VTL in general, but forget that different traffic sources should convert at lower rates than others.”

 “For example, if you are sending a lot of emails, you may have a lower average VTL rate – email communications generally go out to contacts already in your database.”

 Durante continues: “Tracking VTL by source can tell a marketer where to focus conversion rate optimization opportunities and the always-coveted “low hanging fruit.”
 It can also help you see where your efforts are paying off.
 Is that new PPC landing page contributing to your conversions?
 Check that VTL!”

 TradeWheel‘s Anosha Imran agrees: “Website visitors are potential sales leads.
 Tracking this is important to determine the performance.
-It can be tracked using an analytics tool that gives you valuable insight into the origin of the traffic.
+It can be tracked using marketing reporting software that gives you valuable insight into the origin of the traffic.
 It also shines a light on SEO practices that brought the most visitors.”

 Jarie Bolander of JSY PR & Marketing thinks: “All B2B marketers should track email newsletter signups.”

 “This is a leading indicator of how well your messaging is resonating with folks that find you via search or other means,” Bolander adds, hence why their team thinks the email sign-up conversion rate is a KPI that B2B marketers need to monitor.